Senior Gardening

 October 12, 2009

-Ripe tomatoesMost tomato plants sold these days in garden shops are hybrid varieties, produced by crossing one plant with another to produce a hybrid with, hopefully, the best qualities of each of the parent plants.
-Unfortunately, saving seed from hybrids will usually result not in a near clone of your tomato plant, but something from the heritage of the parents...often with undesirable traits.
+Ripe tomatoesMost tomato plants sold these days in garden shops are hybrid varieties, produced by crossing one plant with another variety to produce a hybrid with, hopefully, the best qualities of each of the parent plants.
+Unfortunately, saving seed from hybrids will usually not result in a near clone of your original tomato plant, but something from the heritage of the parents...sometimes with less desirable traits.

 If you're unsure whether the tomato variety you wish to save seed from is open pollinated or a hybrid, try Googling its name with the word "tomato" (i.e., moira tomato).
 In your search results, you may find your answer.
-If you see hybrid or F1, it's a hybrid.
+If you see "hybrid" or "F1," it's a hybrid.
 You can also go to one of the many garden sites that carry lists and evaluations of various tomato varieties.
 I currently use Dave's Garden for such things.
-And you may already have the information at your fingertips in an old garden catalog.
+And you may already have the information at your fingertips in an old garden catalog or on a seed packet.

 In selecting tomatoes for saving seed, you want to choose your very best fruit from your very best plants.
 The tomatoes need to be ripe and disease free from a plant with a good growth habit.
 Here at the Senior Garden, that presents a bit of a challenge, as we've picked up a few tomato diseases over the years.
 Our tomatoes for seed saving this year were planted in an area where we haven't previously grown tomatoes to avoid carrying over any soil borne tomato diseases.
 The area was also about a hundred yards away from our other tomato varieties, which should prevent any chance of cross-pollination with our other tomato varieties.
 If you're just saving seed for yourself, such isolation really isn't necessary.

-And of course, work with saving just one variety of tomato at a time.
+And of course, work with saving just one variety of tomato at a time, or, make sure you can separate the different varieties by some space.

 Seed cells visible Harvesting tomato seed